-Chatham Park, Chatham County
+Chatham Park, in Pittsboro, Chatham County

 Throughout the watershed, large scale developments are occurring at a rapid rate.
 In some cases, development and growth are necessary, and it is not always done poorly.
 However, when developers place profit over human and environmental health, Haw River Assembly and our passionate members will take action.
-The largest of all these is Chatham Park, a new city the size of Burlington being built in Pittsboro’s ETJ (extra-territoral jurisdiction) adjacent to the Haw River and Jordan Lake.
+The largest of all these is Chatham Park, a new city the size of Chapel Hill or Burlington, being built in Pittsboro’s ETJ (extra-territoral jurisdiction) adjacent to the Haw River and Jordan Lake.
 It will be the biggest master plan development ever built in NC.
 Read our concerns below.

 Chatham Park will be bulldozing a huge portion of their nearly 8000 acre development, which is now mostly forested land.
 As trees are replaced by buildings and roads, those hard surfaces will increase the stormwater flowing off the land, which can increase flooding and pollution to streams, and to the Haw River and Jordan Lake.
 Chatham Park’s approval by the Town of Pittsboro included a requirement to use “exceptional design” to protect the environment, which includes managing stormwater.
 HRA believes it will not be possible to adequately control stormwater flooding and pollution with the number of houses and commercial areas they plan to build in this new city for 55,000 residents.
 We’re urging the Town for more trees and natural areas to be saved in this environmentally important land near the Haw River and Jordan Lake.